 Through Stafford, she met Viktor Horsting and Rolf Snoeren (of Viktor & Rolf), for whom she became a muse, as well as Elbaz, Haider Ackermann, Yves Saint Laurent’s Stefano Pilati, Céline’s Phoebe Philo, and Jil Sanders’s RafSimons, who designed her elegant, ladylike wardrobe for the 2010 film I Am Love.
 It’s these friendships, Swinton says, that lead her to the fashion: “For someone to know what you need to make you comfortable, they need to know who you are.
 Having them make clothes for me is like being cooked for by someone who knows what you like to eat.”
 Whether for photo shoots or the red carpet, their process begins with a series of questions.
 “We very much enjoy going, What are the elements of this event?
 What’s the place?
 Who’s the company?
 What is the moment?” says Swinton, ever the conceptual artist, adding with a laugh, “and then, of course, what do we want to wear?”

-For the portfolio shot by Tim Walker on the following pages, Swinton and Stafford created a “mood board” together, collating images from diverse sources— Arnold Genthe’s portraits of Greta Garbo, Ingmar Bergman’s The Seventh Seal, and the work of French artist and provocateur Claude Cahun, famous in the Twenties for her explorations of gender role play.
+For the portfolio shot by Tim Walker above, Swinton and Stafford created a “mood board” together, collating images from diverse sources— Arnold Genthe’s portraits of Greta Garbo, Ingmar Bergman’s The Seventh Seal, and the work of French artist and provocateur Claude Cahun, famous in the Twenties for her explorations of gender role play.
 “People talk about androgyny in all sorts of dull ways,” says Swinton, noting that the recent rerelease of Orlando had her thinking again about its pliancy.
 “Cahun looked at the limitlessness of an androgynous gesture, which I’ve always been interested in.”

 Ultimately, though, her starting and ending points are always her own style icons: David Bowie—whom she says she’s been orbiting ever since she saw The Man Who Fell to Earth (1976)—and her father, Maj.
 Gen. Sir John Swinton.
 “My aesthetic North Stars,” she calls them.
 “The individuals with whom I share the same planetary DNA.”